niklashultstrom/Sites/README.md

 # Sites

-A collection of sites and its producers, curated by Niklas Hultström.
+A collection of sites and its producers.
+Curated by Niklas Hultström.

 ## Publishers